kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

 ResourceSlice definitions, but DRA driver authors taking advantage of mixins should be made aware of possible performance effects due to this increased referential complexity.

-This also demonstrates that DRA driver authors should consider performancer when they write drivers and decide how to structure devices into ResourceSlices and pools.
+This also demonstrates that DRA driver authors should consider performance when they write drivers and decide how to structure devices into ResourceSlices and pools.
 Information and best-practices about how to write drivers are available in https://github.com/kubernetes-sigs/dra-example-driver and this will also include information